afragen/local-development/readme.txt

 License: GPLv2
 Network: true

-<strong>Developers Only</strong> A plugin to place warning notices for plugins or themes that are in active development.
+<strong>Developers Only</strong><br/>A plugin to place warning notices for plugins or themes that are in active development.
 Requires PHP 5.3 or greater.

 == Description ==
 This is a developer only plugin.